ghada49/EDL-SmartGrid/README.md

 This is the file that the Admin/Data-Ops user uploads from the portal.
 ## 👨‍🏫 Acknowledgment
 This project received excellent feedback from Dr. Riad Chedid, who described it as:
->"A very good and well-structured solution."
+>"A very good and effective solution."

 ## 🚀 Features